killroy13/RestaurantReservationProject-SpringHibernate/README.md

 First project.
 The project allows you to book a place in a bars.

- > DAO, JDBC (ODBS), Servlets, Jsp, MVC, Maven, JUnit, DBUnit
+ > DAO, JDBC (ODBS), Servlets, Jsp, MVC, Maven, JUnit, DBUnit, TestNG